peter279k/wifi_login_php/README.md

     git clone https://github.com/peter279k/wifi_login_php.git

 #### Step 2:
-If you use Linux,you can open terminal.If you use Windows, you can open cmd.exe.
+If you use Linux, you can open terminal.
+If you use Windows, you can open cmd.exe.
+Then go to the directory that got created with the git clone command.

 #### Step 3:
-You will see the message and input your email and password.
+Start the application.

+You need to have php runtime on windows platform and php5-cli package on Linux so that you can use following commands:

+> php auth.php

 #### Step 4:
-You need to have php runtime on windows platform and php5-cli package on Linux so that you can use following commands:

-    php /your-path/auth/auth.php

-#### Step 5:
 Done!!

-> Note: This program only runs in command line.It will not be compatible with web app.
+> Note: This program only functions in command line.

 #### TODO